-We have expanded the guidance in para 2 to give examples of the legislation that osteopaths should be keeping up to date with, as referred to in other standards, and added 'developments in relevant aspects of healthcare.'.
+We have expanded the guidance in para 2 to give examples of the legislation that osteopaths should be keeping up to date with, as referred to in other standards.

 B4 Current standards B3 Suggested revisions Suggested guidance B4.
 Keep your professional knowledge and skills up to date.
 B3.
 You must keep your professional knowledge and skills up to date.
-Be professionally engaged, undertaking professional development activities, and complying with GOsC requirements regarding continuing professional development.
-Keep up-to-date with factors relevant to your practice, including: GOSC guidance legal requirements or changes to the law in relation to your practice, for example, in relation to data storage (see standard C3), health and safety in the workplace (see standard C5) and equality issues (see standard D6).
-Developments in relevant aspects of healthcare.
+To achieve this, you should: Be professionally engaged, undertaking professional development activities, and complying with GOsC requirements regarding continuing professional development.
+Keep up-to-date with factors relevant to your practice, including: GOsC guidance I GOsC guidance I relation to data storage (see standard C3), health and safety in the workplace (see standard C5) and equality issues (see standard D6).